Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: The Space and the Lagrangian Gauss map

-In this section we define the spaces $\M_k$ whose limit will be $\M_\infty$ (but we wait with a thorough discussion of the stabilization maps until Section~\ref{sec:flabby-map}.
-These spaces are the stable and unstable spaces of possible fiber functions in a generating family that generates the zero-section, and we will in this section make this precise.
-This is of interest since the generating family from Theorem~\ref{thm:1} generates the zero-section over each point in the boundary $S^{n-1}$ and therefore defines a map
+In this section we define the spaces $\M_k$ whose colimit we denote $\M_\infty$.
+The space $\M_k$ consists of the possible fibers of generating functions quadratic at infinity that generate the zero section with primitive value 0.
+This means that, given such a generating function $F:N \times \R^{2k} \to \R$, the adjoint defines a map

-and if this map is null homotopic we see that we can in fact rectify our generating family to be quadratic at both infinities - and thus get a generating family for $L^+ \subset T^*S^n$.
-We also define the canonical map
+which we will make precise in this section.
+This is of interest since the generating function from Theorem~\ref{thm:1} generates the zero section over each point of the boundary $S^{n-1}$, and therefore the adjoint over $S^{n-1}$ defines a map